DinisMachado87/ondego_react/README.md

 - **AC1:** Users can set their intentions and expectations for an event through profile fields like 'would like to' and 'feeling ...'.
 - **AC2:** Users can view other users' intentions and expectations for an event through profile details and event information.

+### Managing Friend Requests

+#### As a user, I can send, accept, and reject friend requests to connect with others and build a social network.

+- **AC1:** Users can send friend requests to connect with other users.
+- **AC2:** Users can accept or reject friend requests to manage their social network.

+### Managing Friends

+#### As a user, I can view my friends list and unfriend users to maintain my social connections.

+- **AC1:** Users can view a list of their friends.
+- **AC2:** Users can unfriend other users to manage their social connections.

+### Viewing Latest Friends' Logins

+#### As a user, I can view a list of my friends' latest logins to stay updated on their activity and availability.

+- **AC1:** Users can view a list of their friends' latest logins.
+- **AC2:** Users can stay updated on their friends' activity and availability through the latest logins list.

+### Viewing and Editing Profile

+#### As a user, I can view and edit my profile details to customize my social presence and share relevant information with others.

+- **AC1:** Users can view their profile details, including their profile picture, custom name, and additional fields.
+- **AC2:** Users can edit their profile details, including their profile picture, custom name, and additional fields.

+### Viewing and Editing Event

+#### As a user, I can view and edit event details to manage my plans effectively and share relevant information with others.

+- **AC1:** Users can view event details, including the title, date, time, location, description, and owner.
+- **AC2:** Event owner can edit event details, including the title, date, time, location, and description.

+### Viewing and Editing Choices

+#### As a user, I can view and edit my choices for an event to indicate my intentions and expectations and manage my social interactions effectively.

+- **AC1:** Users can view their choices for an event, including 'joining', 'let_me_think', and 'not_joining'.
+- **AC2:** Users can edit their choices for an event to update their intentions and expectations.